UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/3_challenge_cw1.md

 7. What methods could you use to improve my solution?
     - How could you make it faster?
     - What are the drawbacks of your solution?
     - Are there any edge cases?

+## Coursework Submission